atk4/data/docs/conditions.md

 $notGirls = (clone $m)->addCondition('gender', '!=', 'F');
 ```

-When you use 'in' or 'not in' you should pass value as array:
+When you use 'in' or 'not in' you must pass value as array or DSQL expression:

 ```
 $m = new Model_User($db, 'user');